simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 ## Limitations

-These restrictions will be gradually lifted in upcoming moor versions.
+These restrictions will be gradually lifted in upcoming drift versions.
 Follow [#1134](https://github.com/simolus3/moor/issues/1134) for details.

 For now, this feature is subject to the following limitations:

-- In moor files, you can only use the default unnamed constructor
+- In drift files, you can only use the default unnamed constructor
 - Custom row classes can only be used for tables, not for custom result sets of compiled queries